 We saw loads more of the tiny monkeys that we first encountered at our hostel, running along the power lines.
 One woman was feeding them a banana from out of her window.

 Another famous attraction in Rio is the Escadaria Selarón in Lapa.
-A Chilean born Artist, Jorge Selarón, has been transforming these stairs for years with brightly coloured tiles mainly in green and yellow to represent the Brazilian flag.
+A Chilean-born Artist, Jorge Selarón, has been transforming these stairs for years with brightly colored tiles mainly in green and yellow to represent the Brazilian flag.

-He has done an amazing job and it definitely brightens up an otherwise dull neighbourhood.
+He has done an amazing job and it brightens up an otherwise dull neighborhood.

 We wandered down to the beach in nearby Flamengo and through Flamengo Park which is full of stray cats that are either looked after by locals or the city as there was lots of food and water left for them all over the park, and there were even cushions for them to sleep on.